AmpersandTarski/TheToolsWeUse/deploying-rap3-on-docker.md

 `nothing to commit, working directory clean`

-## 5. Installing Haskell
+## 6. Installing Haskell

 In order to build an Ampersand-compiler, we need a Haskell installation.
-This can be done on a clean machine, so this step merely requires section 1 to be finished successfully.
+This can be done on a clean machine, so this step requires section 2 to be finished successfully.

-## 6. Creating an Ampersand-compiler
+## 7. Creating an Ampersand-compiler

 To generate RAP3 we need an Ampersand-compiler.
 The RAP3 user will also use that compiler.
 For both reasons, we need a working Ampersand compiler on the server.
-This step requires sections 4 and 5 to be finished successfully.
+This step requires sections 5 and 6 to be finished successfully.

 Having the source code of the Ampersand-compiler on the system, I created an executable by running `stack install`.
 Here is what I did: